-536-362 Pharmaceutical Preparations
+536-362 Pharmaceutical Preparations Credits: 4

 This course covers the variety of medication preparations for patient use.
 Students will prepare IV solutions, IM and SQ injections, various compounded creams, ointments, capsules, and suppositories.
 Students will label final products correctly and will use appropriate auxiliary stickers.
 Students will also review mathematical calculations.
 Aid Code: 31 - One-year Technical Diploma.
-Pre-requisites: (536-302) and (536-322)
+Pre-requisites: (536-302) and (536-322) Complete Course Listing

-536-372 Payment Processing
+536-372 Payment Processing Credits: 2

 In this course the student will learn how to bill different entities for prescriptions and prescription services.
 This includes cash paying customers as well as those with insurance.
 This course provides an introduction to the differences between HMOs, PPOs, state funded insurances, federally funded insurances, and workman's compensation claims.
 This course introduces students to the information needed from the patient and pharmacy to process third party claims.
 Students participate in role playing scenarios for contacting insurance companies when experiencing difficulties receiving payment for prescriptions.
 Aid Code: 31 - One-year Technical Diploma.
-Pre-requisites: (536-302) and (536-322)
+Pre-requisites: (536-302) and (536-322) Co-requisites: (536-342)